 - Yes, please see Residence Hall Rates.

-- There are laundry rooms in Aiken, Robert Frost Hall, Davis and Chumley A. Bridges apartments have their own laundry machines.
+- There are laundry rooms in Aiken, Frost, Davis, and Chumley A. Bridges apartments have their own laundry machines.
 Students may also subscribe to weekly laundry delivery service provided by E&R Laundry Services.
 More on laundry rooms & laundry service.

 - Although there is a strongly enforced expectation that students will not use alcohol or illicit drugs on campus, students who choose Wellness Housing (Chumley and Davis) agree to make an additional commitment to remaining substance-free.
 Davis also has extended quiet hours, from 7:00 p.m. to 7:00 a.m.

-What is the difference between traditional-style residence halls Davis, Hall Four, Middle Hall and Robert Frost Hall?
+What is the difference between traditional-style residence halls Davis, Edward Durell Stone Hall, Middle Hall and Robert Frost Hall?

 - These residence halls offer a similar living experience with some slight differences in features:

-- The first floor of Middle Hall houses the Dining Hall.
+- The first floor of Alumni Hall houses the Dining Hall.

-- Hall Four houses Coaching Services as well as some classrooms and faculty offices.
+- Edward Durell Stone Hall houses Coaching Services as well as some classrooms and faculty offices.

 - Robert Frost Hall has a small workout room (accessible by all students) and laundry room.

 What is the difference between mostly upperclass residence halls the Bridges, Chumley Complex, and Aiken?